Import Export Code (IEC) Registration Procedure

-- Covering Letter from Firm/ company on its letterhead for an issue of new Import Export Code Number.
+- Covering Letter from a Firm/ company on its letterhead for an issue of new Import Export Code Number.

 - Two copies of the application prepared in the prescribed form i.e form Aayaat Niryaat Form ANF 2A.

-- Self-certified copy of PAN card issued by Income Tax Authority.
+- Self-certified copy of PAN card issued by the Income Tax Authority.
 Pan card of Individual or partnership firm r Company depend on the Applicant.
-If an applicant has not been issued a PAN card the allotment letter from IT department will suffice.
+If an applicant has not been issued a PAN card the allotment letter from the IT department will suffice.
 Only one IEC issued against one Pan Card.

-- List of partners/directors along with the details of address, pin cord, contact detail etc on letterhead.
+- List of partners/directors along with the details of address, pin cord, contact detail, etc on letterhead.

 - Partnership deed or MOA or AOA duly notarized and self-attested.